High Availability Configuration Example with Multi-WAN

 Determine IP Address Assignments

-This example uses four IP addresses on each WAN.
+This example uses four IPv4 addresses on each WAN.
 Each firewall needs an IP address, plus one CARP VIP for Outbound NAT, plus an additional CARP VIP for a 1:1 NAT entry that will be used for an internal mail server in the DMZ segment.

-WAN and WAN2 IP Addressing
+WAN and WAN2 IP Addresses

-WAN IP Addressing
+WAN IP Addresses

 IP Address